wikimedia/mediawiki-tools-cli/README.md

 ### Packages & Directories

-- `cmd`: Creationand execution of the top level mw cobra CLI command.
+- `cmd`: Creation and execution of the top level mw cobra CLI command.
 - `internal/cli`: High level things used across the CLI.
-- `internal/util`: Independant packages that do not bind the the CLI.
+- `internal/util`: Independent packages that do not bind the the CLI.
 - `internal/cmd`: Packages for commands that make up part of the CLI, binding to cobra.
 - `internal/<command name>`: Packages for commands that should not bind to cobra.
 - `tests`: Integration tests that are run as part of CI.